ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 On the positive side, Italy is known all over the world for its rich cultural heritage.
 Collaboration between cultural institutions and schools is crucial in order to build a connection between the youngest generations and the cultural richness of their country.

+In this light, two questions naturally arise:
-But does the presence of libraries, museums and other cultural institutions in the surroundings of schools impact the way schools evaluate their teaching performance?
-Do building certifications also play a role in school self-evaluation?
+1. Does the presence of libraries, museums and other cultural institutions in the surroundings of schools impact the way schools evaluate their teaching performance?
+2. Do building certifications also play a role in school self-evaluation?

 This project will look at school self-evaluations from a particular perspective to find out whether the presence or lack of cultural institutions and of building certifications are among the factors affecting school performance.
-Because of these topics, we decided to call it SEBuCCI (Self-Evaluation, Buildings Certificates, Cultural Institutions).
+Because of the topics it deals with, we named the project SEBuCCI (Self-Evaluation, Buildings Certificates, Cultural Institutions).

 ### 1.1 Why